JSC Severnaya Verf

 Construction on the Project 20385-class began in May 2011.
-Keel for the lead corvette in the class, named Gremyashchy, was laid in February 2012 and the installation of main engines was completed in May 2016.
+The keel for the lead corvette in the class, named Gremyashchy, was laid in February 2012, and the installation of main engines was completed in May 2016.
 The ship is expected to be launched in May 2017.

 The Gremyashchy-class is provided with a flight deck at the aft to provide take-off/landing for a single anti-submarine warfare (ASW) helicopter of type Kamov Ka-27PL/Ka-27PS Helix.
 The helicopter is stored in a large hangar fitted at the aft.

 A 100mm А190-01 lightweight multi-purpose naval artillery gun is mounted in the bow to engage enemy surface ships, coastal and air targets.
 With a rate of fire of 80rpm, the weapon can travel to a distance of 20km.

 An eight-cell UKSK vertical launch system is installed to deploy Caliber-NK long-range cruise missiles for protection against surface and shore-based targets at ranges up to 300km.

 The corvette is armed with two 30mm AK-630M close-in weapons systems for defence against enemy aircraft.
 A 16-cell launcher is provided for Redoubt anti-aircraft missile complex, which uses a number of 9K96 surface-to-air missiles to defend air targets.

 The on-board Paket anti-submarine system provides self-defence for the vessel against enemy submarines and torpedoes.